 How do I know if I need to see a mental health professional?

-Talkiatry is a mental health practice, and our clinicians review everything we write.
-However, articles are never a substitute for professional medical advice, diagnosis, or treatment.
-If you think you may need mental health help, talk to a psychiatrist.
+The information in this article is for informational and educational purposes only and should never be substituted for medical advice, diagnoses, or treatment.
 If you or someone you know may be in danger, call 911 or the National Suicide and Crisis Lifeline at 988 right away.